rage/programming-23/data/part-11/1-list-comprehensions.md

 strings = [str(number) for number in numbers]
 ```

-The second line above contains many of the same elements as the more traditional iterative apporach, but the syntax is different.
+The second line above contains many of the same elements as the more traditional iterative approach, but the syntax is different.
 One way of generalising a list comprehension statement would be

 `[<expression> for <item> in <series>]`